ozcgokberk/PragmaticProgrammer/README.md

 Users initially come to you with some vision of what they want.
 You cannot just ignore it.
 Everyone should understand what's expected and how it will be built.

+# Appendix:
+There are two wordl- class professional societies for programmers : ACM and IEEE.
+Being a member of these societies has many advantages such as opportuniy to participate in setting standards and guidelines used around the world.